Prince Alfonso Carlos, Duke of Anjou and San Jaime: Military episode (1870-1874)

 In April Alfonso returned to Catalonia and set headquarters in Prats de Llusanés.
 One source claims he turned Carlist structures into a well-lubricated machinery and moved south to consolidate the insurgent rule there.
 In May he crossed the Ebro and commanded during fighting near Gandesa; in June he turned towards the Maestrazgo and southern Aragón.
-In July 1874 Alfonso headed failed siege of Teruel, and later this month he ordered operation against Cuenca.
+In July 1874 Alfonso headed the failed siege of Teruel, and later that month he ordered operation against Cuenca.
 The assault produced one of the largest Carlist triumphs; as one of only 2 provincial capitals, Cuenca was seized by the insurgents.
-However, victorious troops plundered the city and “Saco de Cuenca” became one of the most notorious cases of Carlist violence.
+However, victorious troops plundered the city and "Saco de Cuenca" became one of the most notorious cases of Carlist violence.
 In August 1874 Carlos VII transferred Alfonso to command of the newly created Ejército del Centro; Alfonso protested the decision and resigned.
 During September and October he remained relatively inactive.
 With headquarters in Chelva and then Alcora, he issued last orders to organize a raid towards Murcia.
 With his brother's acceptance in November 1874 Alfonso crossed to France and withdrew into privacy.

 Financial status

 Along paternal line Alfonso inherited little wealth.
 His father, descendant to exiled branch of Spanish royals, abandoned the family; as a commoner he resided in England and lived off a pension, paid by relatives of his estranged wife.
 Alfonso's mother initially shared the family Austria-Este wealth in the Duchy of Modena.
 Once her brother lost the throne the branch lived on exile in Austria and their properties were divided among many members.

-Upon wedding Alfonso married into wealth of the Braganza family, also exiled from Portugal but possessing numerous estates in Bavaria, Austria and elsewhere.
-According to a not necessarily trustworthy source Francisco V, who had no sons, intended to make Alfonso his legal heir; the condition was that Alfonso adopts the Austria-Este name, which he refused.
+Alfonso married into wealth of the Braganza family, also exiled from Portugal but possessing numerous estates in Bavaria, Austria and elsewhere.
+According to a not necessarily trustworthy source, the childless Francisco V intended to make Alfonso his legal heir; the condition was that Alfonso adopts the Austria-Este name, which he refused.
 As a result of numerous divisions of assets within the Borbón/Austria Este and Braganza/Löwenstein-Wertheim families, Alfonso and his wife ended up as owners of 4 estates, all located in the imperial Austria: a multi-storey residential building at Theresianumgasse in Vienna, the palace in Puchheim, the palace in Ebenzweier and numerous smaller urban estates in Graz.